Automattic/mongoose/docs/schematypes.md

     var Empty3 = new Schema({ any: [Schema.Types.Mixed] });
     var Empty4 = new Schema({ any: [{}] });

-  - no options
+  - no custom options

 ## Additional options

-Besides the options listed above, each SchemaType shares the following additional options.
+Besides the options listed above, all SchemaTypes share the following additional options.

   - `default`: {Function|value} - Determines the default value for the path.
 All values are casted.
 If using a function, the value it returns will be casted as the default value.